 A central function of the Center for Professional Studies is to contribute to increasing the level of post-secondary education non-degree attainment in the state of Vermont.
 This includes high-quality certificates as well as degrees.
 Lumina Foundation reports reliable national data showing that 4.9 percent of Americans hold a high-quality certificate as their highest credential.
 In Vermont, only one percent of residents between the ages of 25 and 64 hold a high-quality certificate.
 If Vermont set a goal of reaching at least the national certification attainment level, it would equate to 16,250 Vermonters.
 A 50% growth rate is required over the next five years to achieve this national level.

 Lowering barriers for Vermonters to attain industry-recognized credentials is key to this goal.
-To this end, Lyndon State College launched the first Authorized Certiport Testing Center in Vermont in June 2016.
-This complements LSC’s inventory of American Hotel and Lodging certification education offered since the spring of 2016.
+To this end, Lyndon launched the first Authorized Certiport Testing Center in Vermont in June 2016.
+This complements Lyndon’s inventory of American Hotel and Lodging certification education offered since the spring of 2016.
 The Certiport partnership now makes it possible to prepare Vermonters for future success in technology-driven learning and workforce environments through an in-state solution.
 As a strategic direction going forward, it is imperative that CPS continuously seeks to improve access to certification education and services for the Vermont adult population which currently does not enjoy the opportunity and benefits that accrue to those with post-secondary education credentials.